Shower Arm Pointing Up? Here’s How to Fix It Quickly

 Step 1

-Before removing the upside-down shower arm, give it a gentle twist with the wrench.
+Before removing the upside-down shower arm, gently twist it with the wrench.
 You need to determine how much give you’ll need.

-If it has a little bit of give and you feel it could rotate enough with a little help, then we can help it along.
+If the shower arm has a little bit of give and you feel the pipe could rotate enough with a little help, then you can help it along.

-On the other hand, if it’s an all or nothing deal – one way is too loose and leaky and the other is too tight and pointing up – then we’ll have to go another way.
+On the other hand, if it’s an all-or-nothing deal – one way is too loose and leaky, and the other is too tight and pointing up – then you’ll have to go another way.

 Step 2

-In order to fix the issue, you’ll need to remove the shower arm.
-The best way to do this depends on how tight you installed it in the first place.
+Next, to fix your shower arm pointing up, you’ll need to remove the shower arm.
+The best way to remove the shower arm depends on how tightly you installed it in the first place.

-If you hand tightened the arm, you can likely just twist it and remove it without any tools.
+From what I’ve seen over the years, if you hand-tightened the shower arm, you can likely twist it and remove the pipe fitting without any tools.

-If it’s locked tight, then you might need some metal assistance.
-A shower arm usually has male threads on both ends.
-The short side attaches to the dog-ear elbow on the shower wall and the long end points towards the tub.
-If a shower arm must be torqued with a wrench, pros will use a rag to cushion the shower arm and turn it with channel lock pliers, being careful not to scratch the shower arm with the pliers.
+If a shower arm must be torqued with a wrench, pros will use a rag to cushion the shower arm and turn the pipe with channel lock pliers, being careful not to scratch the shower arm with the pliers.

 Step 3

-In Step 1, if you found your shower arm could use just a little bit of help, try some lubricant.
-You’ll need to grease up the pipe threads with some plumber’s grease.
+Next, to fix your shower arm pointing up or remove a stuck shower head, you’ll need to grease up the pipe threads with some plumber’s grease.

 For the more complex issue, grab some PTFE tape.
-Wrap two to three layers of plumber’s tape on the thread of the pipe.
-It’s best to wrap the tape clockwise so that when you twist the arm back into the wall, you won’t unthread the pipe.
+Wrap two to three layers of plumber’s tape on the pipe thread.
+It’s best to wrap the tape clockwise so that you won’t unthread the pipe when you twist the arm back into the wall.

 If you happen to have the shower equipment’s original packaging, check out the material it’s made of.
-Softer metals, such as brass, silver, copper, or lead need more tape layers.
+Softer metals like brass, silver, copper, or lead need more tape layers.
 The softer the metal, the more risk you have of breaking it – so don’t use too much force!

 If you don’t know what metal you’re dealing with, that’s okay too.
-Most shower arms on the market today are made with chrome, or sometimes nickel.
-These metals are hard and not as delicate as brass and the like.
+Most shower arms on the market today are made with chrome or sometimes nickel.
+Chrome and nickel are hard and not as delicate as brass and the like.

 Step 4

-Once you’ve completely twisted in the shower arm, you’ll find out if your lubricant or grease solved the issue.
-If it did, your shower arm should be secured and facing the right direction!
+Once you’ve completely twisted the shower arm, you’ll find out whether your lubricant or grease solved the issue.
+If so, your shower arm should be secured and facing the right direction!
 Hooray!

-If it’s not, time to head back to step two.
-You’ll need to remove the arm again and then apply more layers of Teflon tape or plumber’s grease.
-After, try installing it again.
+If not, time to head back to step 2.
+You’ll need to remove the arm again and then apply more Teflon tape or plumber’s grease layers.
+Afterward, try installing the pipe fitting again.
 Repeat until the shower arm is pointing down.

 Step 5

 Hopefully, the shower works as expected and you don’t find any leaks!
-If you see water escaping, some more thread-sealing tape may be in order.
-That is unless your head came with a rubber gasket to seal.
+If you see water escaping, some more thread-sealing tape may be in order; unless your shower head came with a rubber gasket to seal it.

 Conclusion